Silom/vagrant-node/README.md

 ## Informations

-Easy nodejs and mongoDB vagrant box for your next webapp.
+Easy nodejs and mongoDB vagrant box for your next small webapp.

 #### Installed software